BEST JOHN MUIR TRAIL PLANNING TOOLS, BOOKS & RESOURCES

 - JMT FAQ’s & Database of all JMT Posts

 Have you hiked the John Muir Trail?
 What John Muir Trail planning tools did you use?
 Share your comments below!

 Disclosure: This blog post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products at no added cost to you.
 We only recommend products that we have tried out and truly love, and any purchases you make help keep this blog going.
-Thanks for all of your support, and you can learn more about our advertising policy here.There is 1 comment on this post.
+Thanks for all of your support, and you can learn more about our advertising policy here.There are 3 comments on this post.